williamdevena/RL_for_Market_making_in_Sports_Trading/README.md

 - **`In-depth analysis of sports exchange data`** ([other repo](https://github.com/williamdevena/Betfair_historical_data_exploration_and_analysis)): This experiment focuses on analysing the key features of sports exchange data like volumes, volatility, liquidity, and differences between pre-game and in-play data.

 - **`Implementation and testing of baseline models`**: It aims at evaluating baseline models to set a benchmark for market making in the sports market.
 A crucial part of this experiment includes the design of a novel framework for the simulation of a sports trading environment.
-In particular, the designed framework represents a version of the Avellaneda-Stoikov framework adapted to the sports trading market.
+In particular, the designed framework represents a version of the Avellaneda-Stoikov (AS) framework adapted to the sports trading market.

 - **`Development, training and testing of a novel RL agent`**: This last experiment has the objective of developing an agent, using state-of-the-art RL, with the aim of surpassing the performance of the baseline models.
 This experiments uses and evaluates three different RL algorithms (DQN, PPO and A2C) and evaluates the perfomance of the agents using several metrics, such as Profit and Loss (PnL), Sharpe Ratio, Sortino Ratio and others..